netbirdio/docs/docs/getting-started/self-hosting.md

 - Docker Compose installed (see [Install Docker Compose](https://docs.docker.com/compose/install/)).
 - Domain name pointing to the public IP address of your server.
 - Open TCP ports ```80, 443, 33073, 10000``` (Dashboard HTTP & HTTPS, Management gRCP & HTTP APIs, Signal gRPC API respectively) on your server.
 - Coturn is used for relay using the STUN/TURN protocols.
-It requires a listening port, UDP 3478, and range of ports, UDP 49152-65535, for dynamic relay connections.
+It requires a listening port, `UDP 3478`, and range of ports, `UDP 49152-65535`, for dynamic relay connections.
 These are set as defaults in setup file, but can be configured to your requirements.
 - Maybe a cup of coffee or tea :)

 For this tutorial we will be using domain ```demo.netbird.io``` which points to our Ubuntu 22.04 machine hosted at Hetzner.